tapis-project/documentation/source/technical/files.rst

 =====

 The files service is the central point of interaction for doing all file operations in the Tapis ecosystem.
-Users can perform file listing, uploading, operations such as move/copy/delete and also transfer files between systems.
+Users can perform file listing, uploading, operations such as move/copy/delete and also transfer files between Tapis systems.
 All Tapis files APIs accept JSON as inputs.

 Currently the files service includes support for systems of type LINUX, S3 and IRODS.
 Other system types such as GLOBUS will be included in future releases.

+Note that supported functionality varies by system type.

 ----------
 Overview